snetsystems/sandbox/README.md

-  enter (influxdb||kapacitor||etcd) -> enter the specified container logs  (influxdb||kapacitor||etcd) -> stream logs for the specified container
+  enter (influxdb||kapacitor||etcd) -> enter the specified container logs  (influxdb||kapacitor||etcd) -> stream logs for the specified container install <Directory path where docker-compose.yml is located> -> create and enable a system service for the sandbox environment.

   delete-data  -> delete all data created by the influxdb and kapacitor and etcd docker-clean -> stop and remove all running docker containers and images
 ```